lfuelling/SFN-HackingNight/README.md

 # GradeCalc

-This is an Android application for calculation school grades into points used in german high schools.
+This is an Android application for calculating school grades into points used in german high schools.
 It was coded ~~in front of~~ together with guys from the SFN in Kassel.

 ## Prerequisites